pillarjs/cookies/README.md

 A [Keygrip](https://www.npmjs.com/package/keygrip) object or an array of keys can optionally be passed as _options.keys_ to enable cryptographic signing based on SHA1 HMAC, using rotated credentials.

+A Boolean can optionally be passed as _options.secure_ to explicitally specify if the connection is secure, rather than this module examining _request_.

 Note that since this only saves parameters without any other processing, it is very lightweight.
 Cookies are only parsed on demand when they are accessed.

 ### express.createServer( Cookies.express( keys ) )